TASC Test Item Types

 - Culminating product, which may be an essay, presentation, or argument

-The Reading test includes multiple-choice, constructed-response, and technology enhanced questions that test an examinee’s ability to understand the information presented in excerpts from newspapers, magazines, novels, short stories, poetry, drama, and business or legal text passages.
+The Reading test includes multiple-choice, constructed-response, and technology-enhanced questions that test an examinee’s ability to understand the information presented in excerpts from newspapers, magazines, novels, short stories, poetry, drama, and business or legal text passages.
 The Reading test includes both literary and informational texts.

 About TASC Test Writing

 In the Writing test, examinees will answer multiple-choice, constructed-response, and technology-enhanced questions in which they must identify errors and make corrections in sentence structure, usage, mechanics, and organization.
-Examinees will also write a text based essay.
+Examinees will also write a text-based essay.

 About TASC Test Mathematics

 In the Mathematics test there are number and quantity, algebra, functions, and geometry questions, as well as some that cover statistics and probability.
 Most are word problems and involve real-life situations or ask examinees to interpret information presented in diagrams, charts, graphs, and tables.
 Section 1 of the Mathematics test allows examinees to use a calculator.
 A calculator is not used in Section 2.
-Examinees will also be given a page of mathematic formulas to use during the test.
+Examinees will also be given a page of mathematics formulas to use during the test.